noplanetnoparty/liri-node-app/README.md

-# liri-node-app
+# Liri Node App
-LIRI(Language : Searches Spotify for songs, Bands in Town for concerts, OMDB for movies.
+LIRI(Language Interpretation and Recognition Interface): Searches Spotify for songs, Bands in Town for concerts, OMDB for movies.

 LIRI can take in the following request types: